Testing Traits Futures code¶

 futurefuture, we want to wait until the future has completed and all communications from the background task have completed.
 We do that by using the

-We also need to shut down the executor itself at the end of the test.
-Note that the
+We also need to shut down the executor itself at the end of the test; we use the

 If you don’t need the result of the future (for example because you’re using